 Odfjell: Seasonally weaker 3Q19

-Odfjell posted 3Q19 results this morning.
+Odfjell posted 3Q19 results this past Tuesday.
 It was a seasonally weaker quarter for the chemical tankers and the results adjusted for the sale of terminal in Jiangyin fell somewhat short of our projections.
-During the quarter the company took delivery of the largest stainless steel chemical tanker ever built and is guiding an improvement in 4Q19, while the long term positive expectations towards market development remains, therefore, we are likely to keep our Buy recommendation for the stock on little changes to estimates.
+During the quarter the company took delivery of the largest stainless steel chemical tanker ever built and is guiding an improvement in 4Q19.
+The long term positive expectations towards market development remains and so does our positive stance towards the share under little changes to estimates and unchanged NOK 40/sh Target Price.

 Adjusted results a bit behind expectations in a seasonally weaker quarter